An Impairment Evaluation Can Qualify You For More Monetary Compensation

 Dr. Norm Walton

 Norman C. Walton, M.D., received his medical degree from S.U.N.Y.
 (State University of New York) Upstate Medical Center.
-He completed his residency at University of Rochester, Strong Memorial Hospital and an internal medicine internship at the University of Virginia.
-Dr. Walton obtained his American Board of Neurology specialty at University of Rochester, Strong Memorial Hospital.
-He served in private medical practice as an internist and taught in the internal medicine department of University of Tennessee Medical Center in Knoxville.
+He completed his residency at the University of Rochester, Strong Memorial Hospital, and an internal medicine internship at the University of Virginia.
+Dr. Walton obtained his American Board of Neurology specialty at the University of Rochester, Strong Memorial Hospital.
+He served in private medical practice as an internist and taught in the internal medicine department of the University of Tennessee Medical Center in Knoxville.
 He later moved into neurology, both in private practice and as a faculty member in the neurology departments of South College in Knoxville and Lincoln Memorial University in Harrogate, TN.
 Dr. Walton began working with the EEOICPA program in 2002 as an advisor to Oak Ridge, TN nuclear facilities and has held a certification from the American Board of Independent Medical Examiners (ABIME) since 2005.